RIMMER: Turkey - ‘Let nothing astonish you’

 Grand spectacle de merde… Seen this movie before

-Considering Turkey’s volatile polarisation, a post-electoral standoff, would prompt a constitutional crisis and lead to civil disorder.
-The incumbent mobilises his followers to protest the results in the street.
+Considering Turkey’s volatile polarisation, a post-electoral standoff would prompt a constitutional crisis and lead to civil disorder.
+The incumbent mobilises his followers to protest against the results in the street.
 The coup of 2016 demonstrated the alacrity and aggression with which AKP supporters will respond to the call.
 The replayed Istanbul mayoral election of 2019 illustrated Erdogan’s reluctance to adhere to democratic norms.
 He refused to accept the legitimacy of the patently reasonable Imamoglu, and instead, continued trying to foist on Istanbullites his lickspittle Yildirim, whose facial expression suggested a man permanently trying to remember the items on a shopping list.

 A constitutional confrontation and deadlock would present a huge foreign policy crisis for the West.
 China and Russia would no doubt back Erdogan and insist on non-interference in Turkey’s domestic affairs.
-His lingering presence would destabilise the EU and NATO.
-This suits Xi and Putin as does his adversarial, unpredictable approach to international diplomacy and his disregard for democratic principles and financial probity.
+His lingering presence would destabilise the EU and Nato.
+This suits Xi and Putin, as does his adversarial, unpredictable approach to international diplomacy and his disregard for democratic principles and financial probity.

 The Eurasian and Anatolian plates collide along Turkey’s fault line.
-East literally meets west here and the activity is tectonic.
+East literally meets West here and the activity is tectonic.
 Religion confronts secularism.
 Liberalism faces off against conservatism.
 Theocracy smashes into democracy.
 Turkey is no closer to reconciling these warring elements than they were when Ataturk created the republic from the ashes of the Ottoman Empire in 1923.
 Observers underestimate the potential for renewed conflict when the country next goes to the polls.
 At their peril.

 Nil admirari.